Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-docker/simple.md

 ### 2. Edit the base configuration

-By default, you only have change two variables set in this file before starting the setup:
+You have to change the following settings in the .env file before starting the setup:

 * DB_PASSWORD - Please set a secure password here
 * REDIS_PASSWORD - Please set a secure password here